Luma apiculata

-Luma apiculata, the Chilean myrtle, arrayán or temu, is a species of flowering plant in the myrtle family, native to the central Andes between Chile and Argentina, at 33 to 45° south latitude.
+Luma apiculata, the Chilean myrtle, arrayán or temu, is a species of flowering plant in the myrtle family, native to the central Andes between Chile and Argentina, at 33–45° south latitude.
 Growing to 10–15 m tall and wide, it is a vigorous, bushy, evergreen tree with fragrant flowers.

 Description

-The Chilean myrtle grows slowly, forming a small tree of around 10 to 15 m, rarely 20 m.
+The Chilean myrtle grows slowly, forming a small tree of around 10–15 m, rarely 20 m.
 Its trunk appears twisted and contorted and has smooth bark, coloured grey to bright orange-brown, which peels as the tree grows - giving a two-tone appearance of rich cinnamon colour, contrasted with cream.
-It is evergreen, with small, fragrant, oval leaves 2.0 to 2.5 cm long and 1.5 broad, and profuse white flowers in early to midsummer.
+It is evergreen, with small, fragrant, oval leaves 2.0–2.5 cm long and 1.5 broad, and profuse white flowers in early to midsummer.
 Its fruit is an edible black or blue berry 1.0 cm in diameter, ripe in early autumn.

 Names and synonyms

 Synonyms include Eugenia apiculata DC., Myrceugenia apiculata (DC.)
 Niedenzu, and Myrceugenella apiculata (DC.)
 Kausel.
 Common names include arrayán (from a Spanish name for the related European myrtle), kelümamüll (orange-wood) (the Mapuche Native American name), shortleaf stopper, palo colorado and temu.